hdigital/parlgov-web/docs/project-history.md

 more advanced Python programming concepts through learning Django.
 This legacy is still visible in the code more than a decade later.

-I completed and made public an initial version of the page in 2010.
+I completed and made public an initial version of the site in 2010.
 At the time, I updated and significantly improved the structure of the database and the models by using better table and variable names as well as by restructuring the database.
 This year, I also started using version control, Mercurial at the